backstage/backstage/.changeset/fluffy-jars-protect.md

 '@backstage/plugin-catalog-react': patch
 ---

-Uses new Autocomplete component from core-components that aligns with Select component UI for consistent a dropdown UI for all catalog filters.
+Creates new CatalogAutocomplete component in catalog-react that aligns with Select component UI for consistent a dropdown UI for all catalog filters.